-My name is Tanya and I am a Lamaze Certified Childbirth Educator, doula, doula trainer and a Fellow of the Academy of Certified Childbirth Educators (FACCE).
-I am also a member of the Lamaze International Board of Directors and the co-founder of Lamaze Australia.
+My name is Tanya and I have over 12 years of experience as a Lamaze Certified Childbirth Educator, doula, childbirth educator, and doula trainer.
+I am a Fellow of the Academy of Certified Childbirth Educators (FACCE).
+I am also a past President of Lamaze International and the cofounder of Lamaze Australia.
+I hold a Graduate Certificate of Women's & Children's Health from the University of Technology Sydney and will be completing my Masters degree in the same discipline in 2025.
 Last, but definitely not least, I am the proud mum of two beautiful children.